are currently offering a huge 50% off the PRO+ membership here - a real alternative hiking app.

 • Transport: Buses run from Bristol to Blagdon; parking available near the lake (charges may apply).

-• Download the GPX file here.
+• GPX: Download the GPX file here.

 Travel Data: I use eSIMs to stay connected on hikes.
 Sim Local has been solid in the UK and abroad with good coverage.
 Use discount code ‘WELSHMAN‘ for 10% OFF